Tuttotorna/OMNIABASE/README.md

 - which structures remain stable under recoding
 - which structures appear only when the representational frame is varied
 - which apparent regularities are artifacts of a privileged view
-- which hidden coordinates remain invisible only because one descriptive surface dominates the analysis
+- which hidden coordinates remain invisible because one descriptive surface dominates the analysis

 OMNIABASE exists to address that gap.

 Its method is not based on replacing one representation with another.

 Its method is based on making representation itself variable, comparable, and structurally analyzable.

+---

+## Core Claim

+The strongest practical claim of OMNIABASE is not totality.

+It is narrower:

+**a single representation can look sufficient while remaining structurally incomplete.**

+OMNIABASE is useful when varying representation reveals one of these outcomes:

+- hidden invariance
+- hidden divergence
+- latent coordinates
+- structural fragility
+- collapse under recoding
+- compatibility or incompatibility across descriptions

+This is the operational center of the framework.

 ---